 The vegans I've watched grow bitter with age aren't the ones who got sick or lost their savings — they're the ones still gripping the blueprint of a life that was never going to happen.

-I've been thinking lately about two people I know, both vegan for decades, both in their early seventies.
+I've been thinking lately about two people I know, both health-conscious for decades, both in their early seventies.
 One of them radiates something I can only describe as settled.
 The other vibrates with a low, constant frequency of resentment that fills every room she enters.
-They eat remarkably similar diets.
+They live remarkably similar lifestyles.
 They have comparable savings.
 They're both in reasonable health.
 And yet, sitting across from each of them over the same week, I felt like I was witnessing two entirely different arguments about what a human life is supposed to add up to.

 The life you planned is a kind of person you have to bury

 There's a version of your future that started forming when you were twenty-two, maybe younger.
 It had details.
 A garden with raised beds.
 A partner who understood your choices without needing them explained.
 A body that cooperated.
 Children, or meaningful work, or both, arranged in an order that made narrative sense.
-For those of us who went plant-based early, that vision often included a quiet vindication: the world would eventually come around, the science would win, and we'd be standing there, healthy and right, when it did.
+A quiet vindication where the world would eventually come around to your way of seeing things, and you'd be standing there, proven right, when it did.

 Some of that happened.
 A lot of it didn't.
 And the gap between those two realities is where bitterness takes root, not because the gap exists (every human life has one) but because so many people never pause long enough to acknowledge it.
-They skip straight from disappointment to coping, from loss to "keeping busy," from heartbreak to the next batch of cashew cheese.
+They skip straight from disappointment to coping, from loss to "keeping busy," from heartbreak to the next distraction.
 The planned life dies quietly and nobody holds a service.

 I think about grief researchers who study what's called predeath grief, the mourning that happens before an actual loss is complete.
 Research suggests this type of anticipatory grief, initially studied in the context of dementia caregivers, describes the experience of grieving someone who is still physically present but already gone in the ways that mattered.
 What strikes me is how perfectly that maps onto what happens when we lose a future self.
 The person you were going to become is still alive in your imagination, still showing up at dinner parties in your mind, still thriving in that parallel life where everything went according to plan.
 You grieve them while they haunt you.

 Being part of a values-driven community is powerful.
 It can also trap you in a narrative where suffering is supposed to mean something, where sacrifice should produce results, where doing the right thing entitles you to a particular outcome.
-I've met longtime vegans who feel genuinely betrayed by their own aging bodies, as if thirty years of clean eating should have exempted them from arthritis, from loneliness, from the slow erosion of relevance that comes with getting older in a culture obsessed with youth.
+I've met people who feel genuinely betrayed by their own aging bodies, as if decades of intentional, disciplined living should have exempted them from arthritis, from loneliness, from the slow erosion of relevance that comes with getting older in a culture obsessed with youth.

 That betrayal curdles into something specific: the belief that the world owes you a return on your investment.
-And when the return doesn't come (when your joints still ache, when your adult children still eat meat, when the planet is still burning) the temptation is to sharpen yourself against everyone around you.
-To become the person at the potluck who can't stop correcting people.
+And when the return doesn't come (when your joints still ache, when your relationships didn't unfold as planned, when the world still feels broken) the temptation is to sharpen yourself against everyone around you.
+To become the person at the gathering who can't stop correcting people.
 To become the commenter online who mistakes cruelty for honesty.
-There are things plant-based boomers are exhausted from explaining, and that exhaustion is legitimate.
-But there's a difference between being tired of explaining and being angry that the world required explanations at all.
+There's a legitimate exhaustion that comes from living against the grain for decades.
+But there's a difference between being tired of explaining your choices and being angry that the world required explanations at all.

 The bitter ones, when I really listen to them, aren't angry about the present.
 They're angry about the distance between where they are and where they were supposed to be.
 They're grieving without knowing they're grieving.
 And unprocessed grief, as research in psychoneuroimmunology suggests, doesn't just stay emotional.
 It becomes inflammatory.
 It settles into the body as chronic tension, disrupted sleep, elevated cortisol.
 The very thing you refused to feel starts reshaping your biology.